m-ahlstrom/cms-from-scratch-php/README.md

 # CMS from Scratch

-A basic CMS built with PHP from scratch for the PHP for Beginners course on Udemy.
+A basic CMS built with PHP from scratch.
+The code in this project is based on the [PHP for Beginners](https://www.udemy.com/course/php-for-beginners-/) course by Tim Buchalka from Udemy.

 ## Steps to build it locally: